tsaad-dev/te/drafts/te-types-update/draft-ietf-teas-rfc8776-update.md

 This document adds new common data types, identities, and groupings to both the "ietf-te-types" and the "ietf-te-packet-types" YANG models and obsoletes {{!RFC8776}}.
 For further details, refer to {{changes-bis}}.

-## Requirements Notation
+## Terminology

 {::boilerplate bcp14}

+   The terminology for describing YANG data models is found in
+   {{!RFC7950}}.

 > RFC Editor: The document uses "CHANGE NOTE" to ease identifying the changes vs. RFC8776.
 Please remove these notes.

-## Terminology

-   The terminology for describing YANG data models is found in
-   {{!RFC7950}}.

 ## Prefixes in Data Node Names